maxtkc/mvths-wiki/docs/025b-generating-frequency.rst

 Exercise:
 ~~~~~~~~~

 Complete the table below in your notebook.
+Round your period values to the nearest one millionth.
+Remember that your delay value is half your period, since you will be using one delay for the high time and one delay for the low time.
+Round your delay values to the nearest whole number.
 Write a program to generate each frequency and measure the frequency with your multimeter to confirm.
 Demonstrate one of these frequencies for your teacher.

 .. list-table:: Generating Frequencies
    :widths: 25 25 50